hyperledger/fabric/docs/source/channel_update_tutorial.rst

 Now let's send a call to the ordering service asking for the genesis block of ``mychannel``.
-As a result of the successful channel update, the ordering service will verify that Org3 can pull the block to join the channel.
+As a result of the successful channel update, the ordering service will verify that Org3 can pull the genesis block and join the channel.
 If Org3 had not been successfully appended to the channel config, the ordering service would reject this request.